 In recent years, consumers have brought a growing number of lawsuits against home mortgage lenders and settlement service providers.
-As of the end of April 2001, seven mortgage insurers, including our MGIC subsidiary, were involved in litigation alleging violations of the Real Estate Settlement Procedures Act.
+As of the end of June 2001, seven mortgage insurers, including our MGIC subsidiary, were involved in litigation alleging violations of the Real Estate Settlement Procedures Act.
 Our MGIC subsidiary and two other mortgage insurers have entered into an agreement to settle the cases against them.
-The Court will consider whether to enter a final order approving this settlement in June 2001.
+The Court entered a final order approving this settlement in June 2001, although due to an appeal of an order denying certain class members the right to intervene in the case to challenge certain aspects of the settlement, the final implementation of the settlement will not occur until the appeal is resolved.
 We took a \$23.2 million pretax charge in 2000 to cover our share of the estimated costs of the settlement.
 While the settlement includes an injunction that prohibits certain practices and specifies the basis on which other practices may be done in compliance with the Real Estate Settlement Procedures Act, we may still be subject to future litigation.